sshyran/vs-intellicode/README.md

     runs-on: windows-latest

     steps:
-    - uses: actions/checkout@v2
+    - uses: actions/checkout@v2 #Checkout v2 by default fetches just a shallow clone of the repository (latest changes).
       with:
-        fetch-depth: 0 # We need to fetch the entire codebase for code analysis.
+        fetch-depth: 0 # If you are using v2 We need to override the fetch-depth to fetch the entire codebase for code analysis.
     - name: Setup .NET Core
       uses: actions/setup-dotnet@v1
       with: